Skip to main content

 “Flex” refers to the amount of bend or stiffness in the shaft of a golf club.
 The degree of flex is determined by the materials used in the shaft and its construction.
 A shaft with less stiffness will bend more, or “flex,” during the swing, while a stiffer shaft will not bend as much.
 The amount of flex in the shaft has a significant impact on the way the club performs, particularly on the distance and accuracy of a shot.
 Golfers with slower swing speeds typically use more flexible shafts to help them achieve a greater distance, while golfers with faster swing speeds use stiffer shafts to maintain control and accuracy.
 It is important for golfers to choose the correct shaft flex for their swing to maximize their performance on the course.

-Below are some of the factors to consider when selecting shaft flex.
+Below are some of the factors to consider when selecting shaft flex and how a golf shaft flex chart can help guide your decision.

 Swing Speed

-The first factor to consider when selecting a golf club shaft flex is your swing speed.
+The first factor to consider when selecting a golf club shaft flex is your swing speed, which is often the starting point when using a golf shaft flex chart.
 Swing speed is the speed at which the club head travels through the ball during your swing.
 Swing speed is typically measured in miles per hour (mph) and can range from 60 mph for slower swings to 120 mph for faster swings.
+A golf shaft flex chart can make it easier to compare your swing speed with common flex recommendations and narrow down which shaft to test first.

 If you have a slower swing speed, you’ll want a shaft with a softer flex to help you get the ball in the air.
 A softer flex will also help you generate more clubhead speed, which can help you hit the ball farther.
 If you have a faster swing speed, you’ll want a stiffer shaft to help control your shots and keep them straighter.